laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

-In SD Desktop you can choose between **four different pre-built options **:
+In SD Desktop, you can choose between **four different pre-built options **:

-*  **Light computation**: this optin is ideal to test the services (for example: test how to start a Desktop, chek out how it looks, try to access data stored in SD Connect).
-You can compare this Destkop to a very simple laptop, which probably freezez when you open too many software or more then 3 colleagus access it at the same time.
-For this reason, we advise you to start this type of Desktop only for testing purposes and delete when the testing is completed.
+*  **Light computation**: this option is ideal for testing the services (for example, test how to start a Desktop, check out how it looks, try to access data stored in SD Connect).
+You can compare this Desktop to a very simple laptop, which probably freezes when you open too many software or more than three colleagues connect to it simultaneously.
+For this reason, we advise you to start this type of Desktop only for testing purposes and delete it when the testing is completed.
 Techincal specifications: Core:3; memory 4 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.medium; Billing Units: 1.3 units/h

-* **Small computation**: this optin is ideal to analyze sensitive data using office stofware (for example: similarly to simple statistical analysis with Excel, whatch videos, listen to audio files, work on  text files).
+* **Small computation**: this option is ideal for analyzing sensitive data using office software (for example: similar to simple statistical analysis with Excel, watching videos, listening to audio files, working on text files).
 You can compare this Desktop to your laptop.
 Techincal specifications: Core:6; memory 15 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.xlarge; Billing Units: 5.2 units/h

-* **Medium computation**: this optin is ideal to run complex statistical  or genome analysis (for example: use the command line to run specific scripts).
-You can compare this Desktop to a powerful laptop provided by your IT-unit.
+* **Medium computation**: this option is ideal for running complex statistical or genome analysis (for example: use the command line to run specific scripts).
+You can compare this Desktop to a powerful laptop provided by your IT unit.
 Techincal specifications: Core:8; memory 30 GiB; Root: 80 GB; Correspondent Pouta Flavour: standar.xxlarge; Billing Units: 10.4 units/h

-* **Heavy computation**: this option is ideal to run non-interactive programmatic computation (for example: machine learning).
+* **Heavy computation**: this option is ideal for running non-interactive programmatic analysis (for example machine learning).
-Techincal computation: Core:8; memory 168 GiB; Root: 80 GB; Correspondent Pouta Flavour: hpc4.4core; Billing Units: 78 units/h
+Techincal specifications: Core:8; memory 168 GiB; Root: 80 GB; Correspondent Pouta Flavour: hpc4.4core; Billing Units: 78 units/h

-We are not yet providing GPUs or virtual computers with Windows or Ubuntu operating system.
-However, you can find our webage to find our more on the the future development of the services.
+We are not yet providing GPUs or virtual computers with Windows or Ubuntu operating systems.
+However, you can find our webpage to find out more on the future development of the services.

-If you are not sure what is the best option for your needs/research, contact us at servicedesk@csc.fi (email subject: SD Desktop).
-Do not choose the Heavy computation option for simple computing or analysis, as it consumes a large amount of resources.
-We are not yet providing GPUs or Wisnows, Ubuntu operating system.
-However, you can find our webage to find our more on the the future development of the services.
+If you are unsure what is the best option for your needs/research, contact us at servicedesk@csc.fi (email subject: SD Desktop).

+Please do not choose the Heavy computation option for simple computing or analysis, as it consumes many resources.
+Unfortunately, we are not yet providing GPUs or Windows, Ubuntu operating systems.
+However, you can find more information on the future development of the services on our webpage.

 If the launch is successful, when you return to SD Desktop **Homepage**,  you will be able to access your new virtual Desktop in:

-* **Recent connections**, clicking on the image of your Desktop (visible only if you recetly accessed the virtual Desktop)
+* **Recent connections**, clicking on the image of your Desktop (visible only if you recently accessed the virtual Desktop)

 * **All connections** if you click on + you can see all the connections associated with each project (e.g. project_NNNNN_NNNN).
-If you click on the connection ID you will also be able to access your virtual Desktop.
+If you click on the connection ID you will also access your virtual Desktop.

 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595541-4efcbc00-d071-11eb-9e34-ad96e414f506.png">
 ![SD-Desktop-Connection](https://user-images.githubusercontent.com/83574067/122604935-66db3c80-d07f-11eb-8364-df60b0e71699.png)
 <img width="574" alt="space" src="https://user-images.githubusercontent.com/83574067/122595580-5b811480-d071-11eb-9b99-9dcad8b4ac17.png">